 The mixture of polyamide and elastane is very popular in underwear for its soft and elastic feel.
-Pictured here is Cooling panty in 83% polyamide, 17% elastane.
+Pictured here is Cool Sensation in 81% polyamide, 19% elastane.

 It’s common to combine both polyester and polyamide fibres to take advantage of the best qualities of each fabric.
 That way you get a very strong material with many benefits.

 The Summer series underwired bra and panty in charmeuse material and guipure lace made from a polyamide-polyester-elastane mix.
 Polyester and polyamide both hold their colour and don’t fade in the wash.

 Elastane is a polymer fibre that is used in materials that require lasting elasticity and won’t lose their shape when they wear out.
 It’s common for a small amount of elastane to be mixed into fabrics that are meant to fit tightly on the body but still be comfortable, for example the back of a bra.

 The diamond-patterned material in Diamond panty and bra is a high-quality cotton-Lycra blend with a comfortable elastic fit.
 The under cups are 100% cotton.
 Combined, all the parts of the bra consist of 34% polyamide, 30% cotton, 20% polyester, 16% elastane.